WilliamHo1999/dlnn-project/README.md

 The actual data should be in the root folder under another folder ```Data/```

-2. /training/ :
+2. training :
-This folder contains the training script in the form of a class.
+-- /training/ This folder contains the training script in the form of a class.
 The trainer takes a model, optimizer, scheduler etc., and trains the network for a given amount of epochs.
+-- /fine_tune_resnet_100_class_images.ipynb fine-tunes the original ResNet work in which the last layer has been replaced to correspond to a 100-class classification

-3. attacks
+3. adversarial attacks
 -- /attacks/: python files with classes for different attacks -- /notebook_attacks.ipynb: proof of concept of FGS attack

 4. explainability
 -- /explainability/ : This folder contains classes for producing explanations of neural networks, mostly in the form of saliency maps.:

+5. adversarial training
+-- /FineTuneAdvTraining.py is the script to be run on a VM to run the adversarial training (PGD-AT) on the network